 Focus accurate and fast your telescope using our powerful Motor Focus Kit v2.
 This high resolution geared box has a 0,06 degree step size can can easily lift more than 6 Kg (per cm).
 Its high torque is suitable for lifting heavy imaging equipment.
 Moreover motor’s gearbox has a low backlash which can easily tuned using backlash compensation in imaging software.
 The RJ45 socket can be converted to compatible Robofocus Pinout.

-Note: You will also need a stepper controller to drive the motor.
-Check our Dual Motor Focus Controller
+Note: You will also need a motor controller to drive the motor.

 Universal L Shaped Bracket (Black Anodisation)